DiamondSwordDev/Runecraft/README.md

 An advanced enchanting plugin for Bukkit, featuring event-based scripting in the physical form of Runes applied in sequence to Minecraft items and blocks!

+# Bukkit
+This program utilizes [CraftBukkit](http://dl.bukkit.org/), which is avilable under the LGPL.
+A copy of CraftBukkit can be found in the src folder and is configured to automatically load as a library in NetBeans.

 # License
 Copyright 2013 Diamond Sword Development